-As of March 30, 2023, OPI is waiting for the ERC ORDER resolving the respective motions of the parties as well as the resolving the Refund/Recovery Scheme.
-The amount to be refunded and/or recovered depends on several variables including but not limited to, indexation and recovery period that are yet to be clarified and confirmed by the ERC for implementation by the Company, ORMECO and NPC.
-Accordingly, neither asset nor liability was recognized as at December 31, 2022 and 2021.
+As of March 21, 2024, OPI is waiting for the ERC ORDER resolving the respective motions of the parties as well as the resolving the Refund/Recovery Scheme.
+The amount to be refunded and/or recovered depends on several variables including but not limited to, indexation and recovery period that are parties yet to be clarified and confirmed by the ERC for implementation by the OPI, ORMECO and NPC.
+Accordingly, neither asset nor liability was recognized as at December 31, 2023 and 2022.